pramitmallick/spinn/README.md

 # Code for Williams, Drozdov, and Bowman '17

-This release contains the source code for the paper: "Learning to parse from a semantic objective: It works, but is it syntax?"
+This release contains the source code for the paper: "Learning to parse from a semantic objective: It works.
+Is it syntax?"

 It is built on a fairly large and unwieldy [codebase][9] that was prepared for the paper [A Fast Unified Model for Sentence Parsing and Understanding][1].
 The master branch may still be under active development for other projects.